 Information on equivalent entry requirements for medicine in other exam systems than GCSE / AS / A Level is given on the Medicine Entry requirements webpage on the university website, or consult the Robinson College Admissions tutor for further advice.

-Written Work in advance
+Written Work in advance None.

 BMAT (Bio-Medical Admissions Test)

 All applicants to the standard Cambridge medical course are required to take the BMAT.
 It is also taken by applicants to other medical schools including UCL, Imperial and Oxford.
 It provides an additional means to compare all applicants across the university.
 This ensures equality of treatment regardless of which college they apply to.
 Applicants are responsible for registering for the BMAT.
-The test is taken in November, usually at the applicant's school.
+The test is normally taken in October, usually at the applicant's school.
 Post A level students should contact us to discuss where to take the test.
 Further details are available on the BMAT website.